 No external funding was received for this research project.

-This manuscript is not intended to reflect the opinion of the Medicines Evaluation Board in The Netherlands nor any of the working parties or scientific committees of the European Medicines Agency.
+The opinions in this manuscript are only those of the authors.
+This manuscript is not intended to reflect the opinion of the Medicines Evaluation Board in the Netherlands nor any of the working parties or scientific committees of the European Medicines Agency.

 What is already known about this subject: